 In the following we use the Locality, Fault and Scaling axioms.
-We do not need the Bounded-delay locality axiom used for the weak agreement and firing squad results.
+We do not need the Bounded-Delay Locality axiom used for the weak agreement and firing squad results.

 The synchronization problem can be stated as follows.
-Let correct hardware clocks run either at f(t) or g(t), where f and g are increasing, invertible functions, with $f(t) \leq g(t)$ , for all t.
-Let the envelope functions 1 and u be nondecreasing functions such that $l(t) \leq u(t)$ , for all t.
+Let correct hardware clocks run either at p(t) or q(t), where p and q are increasing, invertible functions, with $p(t) \le q(t)$, for all t.
+Let the envelope functions l and u be non-decreasing functions such that $l(t) \le u(t)$, for all t.

-Consider what happens if everyone runs their logical clocks at the lower envelope, C(E(t)) = l(D(t)).
-Then the logical clocks are synchronized to within l(g(t)) - l(f(t)).
+Consider what happens if all logical clocks are run at the lower envelope, C(E(t))=l(D(t)).
+Then the logical clocks are synchronized to within l(q(t))-l(p(t)).
 The goal then, is to improve this trivial synchronization.
-We show that logical clocks cannot be synchronized to within $l(g(t)) - l(f(t)) - \alpha$ , for any positive $\alpha$ .

-That is, nontrivial synchronization is achieved by synchronization devices in G if there exist positive constant $\alpha$ and time t' such that every correct system behavior $\mathscr{E}$ satisfies the following conditions.
+We show that logical clocks cannot be synchronized to within $l(q(t))-l(p(t))-\alpha$, for any positive α .
+That is, nontrivial synchronization is achieved by synchronization devices in G if there exist positive constant α and time t' such that every correct system behavior E satisfies the following conditions.

 Agreement.
-For any two correct nodes i and j in $\mathscr{E}$ , $|C_i(E_i(t)) - C_j(E_j(t))| \leq l(g(t)) - l(f(t)) - \alpha$ , for all times $t \geq t'$ .
+For any two correct nodes i and j in E, $|C_i(E_i(t)) - C_j(E_j(t))| \le l(q(t)) - l(p(t)) - \alpha$, for all times $t \ge t'$.

 Validity.
-For any correct node i in $\mathscr{E}$ , with hardware clock $D_i$ and resulting behavior $E_i$ , $l(f(t)) \leq C_i(E_i(t)) \leq u(g(t))$ .
+For any correct node i in E, with hardware clock D_i and resulting behavior E_i , $l(p(t)) \le C_i(E_i(t)) \le u(q(t))$.

-Theorem 8.
-Nontrivial synchronization is not possible in inadequate graphs for models satisfying the Scaling axiom.
+Theorem 8: Nontrivial synchronization is not possible in inadequate graphs for models satisfying the Scaling axiom.